apmlabs/ace-box/user-skel/ansible/roles/app-unguard/Readme.md

 # app-unguard

-This currated role can be used to deploy Unguard demo application on the acebox.
+This currated role can be used to deploy Unguard demo application on the ACE-Box.

 ## Using the role